 - Improvement Dredging: For the purposes of these GPs, this is dredging deeper than previously authorized by the Corps or dredged. - Maintenance Dredging: For the purposes of these GPs, this is dredging from an area previously authorized by the Corps or dredged.
 The Corps may require proof of authorization and dredging.
 Maintenance dredging typically refers to the routine removal of accumulated sediment to maintain the design depths of serviceable navigation channels, harbors, marinas, boat launches and port facilities.
-Maintenance dredging is conducted for navigational purposes and does not include any expansion of the previously dredged area.
+Maintenance dredging is conducted for navigational purposes and does not include any expansion of

+- the previously dredged area.
 The Corps may review a maintenance dredging activity as new dredging if sufficient time has elapsed to allow for the colonization of SAS, shellfish, etc. - New Dredging: For the purposes of these GPs, this is dredging of an area that has never been authorized by the Corps and dredged, including expansion of previously dredged areas.
+New dredging may also include those activities that do not meet the definition of maintenance dredging, as determine by the Corps.